Getting Convenient Local Support for Fentanyl Recovery

 Although it can be effective to operate in this way, having a specific program for fentanyl dependence such as the one offered at Icarus Behavioral Health can be beneficial in that it is designed with a specific plan of attack.

 Another huge advantage of Icarus Behavioral Health is the fact that they offer programs designed for co-occurring disorders.
-Co-occurring disorders describe when a person has a substance abuse disorder combined with another mental health diagnosis.
+Co-occurring disorders are described when a person has a substance abuse disorder combined with another mental health diagnosis.

 It is important to have co-occurring programs because treating the substance abuse disorder without treating the co-occurring disorder will prove ineffective as they must both be addressed at once.